 When we live in the light of God, it may not immediately become evident that He who has begun a good work in us will complete it until the day of Jesus Christ (Philippians 1:6).
 The “good work” in us has its roots in Christ and is more than doing good things for Him.
-The illuminating presence of Christ in our lives exposes whether or not we will commit to staying the course through good or bad and to our endeavoring to meet Him in all our circumstances.
+The illuminating presence of Christ in our lives exposes whether or not we will commit to staying the course through good or bad.
+Will we endeavor to meet Him in all our circumstances?
 This commitment means that when we are in high places, we meet Him there.
 When we are in low places, we meet Him there.
 When confused and filled with anxiety, we meet Him there.
-And when at our wit’s end, we lose all our courage and strength, we meet Him there (Psalm 139:7-12)!
+And when at our wit’s end, when we lose all our courage and strength — we meet Him there (Psalm 139:7-12)!

 When you feel there is no use in being righteous before Him or that the way is too lengthy and arduous, then with boldness come before the throne of grace that you might obtain mercy and find grace to help in times of need (Hebrews 4:16).
 “Boldness” can come in the form of a respectful, yet comfortable, confrontation with God our Father concerning our present connection to the sinful flesh, and the weight it bears on our hearts and minds every day (Psalm 139:1-4 & 73:21-28).
 No one in this world is sinless, even after becoming a Child of God.
 When we confess our sins He is faithful and just to forgive us our sins and cleanse us from all unrighteousness – 1 John 1:9.